Upgrade To a New Release

 canton.participants.myparticipant.parameters.minimum-protocol-version = 2.0.0

-The default setting have changed to use protocol 3, while existing domains run protocol 2.
-Therefore, if you upgrade the binary on domain and domain manager nodes, you need to explicitly set the protocol version as follows:
+The default settings have changed to use protocol 3, while existing sync domains run protocol 2.
+Therefore, if you upgrade the binary on sync domains and sync domain manager nodes, you need to explicitly set the protocol version as follows:

 canton.domains.mydomain.init.domain-parameters.protocol-version = 2.0.0